databricks-industry-solutions/smart-claims/README.md

   * <b>Incident type</b> refers to damage on account of
    * theft, collision (at rest, in motion (single/multiple vehicle collision)
   * <b>Damage Severity</b> is categorized as trivial, minor, major, total loss
-* Analyzing recent trends helps to prepare for similar occurances, for Eg.
+* Analyzing recent trends helps to prepare for hadling similar claims in the near future, for Eg.
   * What is the frequency of incident/damage amount by hour of day
    * Are there certain times in a day such as peak hours that are more prone to incidents?
   * Is there a corelation to the age of the driver and the normalized age of the driver